dcomputing/shiny.esreglog/README.md

 ## 2. Additional information

-Basic information about *shiny.reglog* is contained within this document.
+Basic information about *shiny.esreglog* is contained within this document.
 There are some more resources to learn about its usage:

 -   You can access demonstration shinyApp with showcase mode on